 The restore workflow for the Linux Fast Incrementals plugin is the same as the traditional filesystem plugin.
-Avamar Web Restore for Windows, Mac, and Linux clients on page 65 has further information.
+Avamar Web Restore for Windows, Mac, and Linux clients has further information.

 Linux Fast Incrementals plug-in backup and recovery notes

 This section contains notes and troubleshooting information that is related to the Fast Incrementals plug-in.